How long have you been part of the Equifam and what’s your current role?

 What does your job entail?

+My job involves everything from the pre-listing stage to the post listing.
 For the pre-listing stage it involves due diligence meeting ensuring the viability of businesses to be listed.
 For the post listing stage it involves investment memo detailing the business, it’s market and the rationale behind the listing.
 I also provide venture support for listed businesses around their needs as well as reports and other information.

 What’s your day-to-day like?